 The Choir regularly works with major international conductors, recently including Nicholas Cleobury, Stephen Layton, Sir David Lumsden, Christopher Robinson, Judith Clurman (the Juilliard School, New York), Grayston Ives and Andrew Carwood.
 In an on-going collaboration with London’s John Armitage Memorial Trust, Selwyn Choir has premièred new works by some of the UK’s most significant established composers, including Gabriel Jackson, Judith Bingham, Jonathan Dove, John McCabe, Thea Musgrave, and Paul Patterson.

-The Choir has made several critically acclaimed commercial recordings, the most recent of which was released in July 2016.
-The choir’s activities for the 17-18 academical year include two commercial CD recordings, Evensong in Ely, Peterborough, and St Paul's Cathedrals, and concerts in London, Manchester, and Edinburgh.
+The Choir has made over 20 critically acclaimed commercial recordings in the past 18 years, the most recent of which was released in August 2019.
+The choir’s activities for the 2019-2020 year include performances in London, Oxford, Cambridge, and Bury St Edmunds, two commercial CD recordings, and a broadcast for BBC Radio 3.

-For more information about the Chapel Choir, and to find out about the vacancies, please contact the Director of Music, Sarah MacDonald, on firstname.lastname@example.org, or by telephone on 01223 335877, preferably before you arrive.
+For more information about the Chapel Choir, please contact the Director of Music, Sarah MacDonald, on firstname.lastname@example.org, or by telephone on 01223 335877, preferably before you arrive.